TheCSharpAcademy/CodeReviews.Console.Flashcards/Console.Flashcards.ananttuli/README.md

 ### Steps to run

 - Clone this repository and `cd` into it
+- If required, change `appsettings.json` values
 - `cd FlashcardsProgram && dotnet run`

 ## Tech stack

+- C#
 - SQL server
-- Dapper
+- Dapper ORM
-- C#

 ## Database details